Ambikass/M2-EmbSys/Project/2_Architecture/README.md

 ## ADC

 * Only analogue voltage values can be converted into digital values by an ADC.
 So, whatever parameter we want to monitor, it must first be translated into voltage, which may be accomplished with the help of sensors.
-* In this project ADC is used to convert sensor data to digital data
+* In this project ADC is used to convert sensor data to digital data.

 ## Potentiometer